mykeels/college-portal/src/README.md

 - `npm install`

-- `npm start` should crate the tables and relationships in your DB
+- `npm run migrate` should create the tables and relationships in your DB

+### Testing

+- Test scripts should be in the format: `<script-name>.test.js`

+- Run `npm test` in your terminal to run the tests, to guide you when modifying code